skiggety/skiggety-utils/README.md

 - TODO^2: have a way to open the github webpage from inside a git repo from the command line.
 You can use "open <URL>" on a mac, for example, and scripts like what you use for automatic git pushing can use it to help you get PR's going fast.
 - TODO: systematized config (automate the configuration I always want anyway)
     - TODO^2: hook up to google drive
-- TODO: mini-project: raspberry pi backup machine, and the software to run it.
+- TODO^2: mini-project: raspberry pi backup machine, and the software to run it.
 - TODO: document usage of commands
 - TODO: help set up home data center?
 - TODO: put a directory in skigg-utils that contains reference/demo code that shows you how to do certain things